Mechanical Engineering: Accelerated Program MS

 The accelerated MS in Mechanical Engineering at UW–Madison offers a flexible, course-only path to a degree.
 As a student, you’ll choose from six focus areas designed to give you a deeper understanding of what interests you the most.
 Join a top-ranked program and learn from renowned faculty working on cutting-edge technologies to improve society.

-• Accelerated and course-based, so you graduate in one year, with no thesis required
+• Accelerated and course-based, so you graduate in as little as one year, with no thesis required

 • Choose your focus area: Biomechanics, Computation and Data-Driven Engineering, Energy Systems, Advanced Manufacturing, Mechanics, and Robotics, Controls and Sensing